makerviet/via-docs/content/docs/datasets/via-datasets-1-0/index.en.md

 ---
 version: 0
-title: Dữ liệu chính thức của dự án VIA - VIA Datasets 1.0
+title: VIA Datasets 1.0
 weight: 30
 ---

-Dữ liệu luôn là một yếu tố quyết định khi phát triển các thuật toán và mô hình trong lĩnh vực trí tuệ nhân tạo AI.
-Nhận định được điều đó, nhóm VIA coi các bộ dữ liệu mở là một phần trọng tâm của dự án.
-VIA datasets 1.0 được đóng gói và ra mắt cộng đồng, bao gồm 2 bộ dữ liệu nhỏ:
+Data has always been a decisive factor when developing algorithms and models in the field of AI.
+Realizing that, the VIA team considers open datasets a central part of the project.
+VIA datasets 1.0 is packaged and released to the community, including 2 small datasets:

-- **VIA Traffic sign dataset** - Dữ liệu phát hiện biển báo cho xe tự hành mô hình
+- **VIA Traffic sign dataset** - Sign detection data for model autonomous vehicles
-    + Là dữ liệu ảnh được chụp từ xe tự hành của cuộc thi Cuộc Đua Số 2020 - FPT.
+    + Image data taken from self-driving cars of the Digital Race 2020 - FPT.
-    + 11095 ảnh đóng góp bởi 2 nhóm Goodgame và ICT.
+    + 11095 photos contributed by 2 groups Goodgame and ICT.
-    + 6 lớp dữ liệu biển: `stop`, `left`, `right`, `straight`, `no_left`, `no_right`.
+    + 6 sign data classes: `stop`, `left`, `right`, `straight`, `no_left`, `no_right`.

-- **VIA Lane segmentation dataset** - Dữ liệu phân đoạn vạch kẻ đường, lòng đường
+- **VIA Lane segmentation dataset** - Line segmentation data
-    + Là dữ liệu ảnh được chụp từ xe tự hành của cuộc thi Cuộc Đua Số 2020 - FPT.
+    + Image data taken from self-driving cars of the Digital Race 2020 - FPT.
-    + 7688 ảnh được thu thập và gán nhãn bởi nhóm Goodgame.
+    + 7688 photos collected and labeled by the Goodgame team.
-    + 3 lớp dữ liệu: `background` (nền), `road` (lòng đường), `lane_line` (vạch kẻ đường).
+    + 3 data layers: `background`, `road`, `lane_line` (road markings).

-Bộ dữ liệu này sẽ là tiền đề để chúng tôi xây dựng các mô hình học sâu cho dự án VIA trong thời gian tới.
-Chúng tôi cũng đã public để cộng đồng tải về và sử dụng.
+This dataset will be the base dataset to build deep learning models for VIA project in the near future.
+We have also made it public for the community to download and use for free.

-**Tải bộ dữ liệu này tại đây:** <https://github.com/makerhanoi/via-datasets/releases/tag/v1.0>.
+**Download this dataset here:** <https://github.com/makerhanoi/via-datasets/releases/tag/v1.0>.